emilianobovetti/the-square-wheel/content/blog/cpu-intensive-tasks-in-elm.md

 lang: en

 ---
+A little premise first: the benchmarks in this article depend closely on how things work today.
+The code is designed to work efficiently here and now (Elm 0.18-0.19), the evolution of the environment may change drastically the numbers, so don't rely too much on them!

 Last year I was working on an [Elm](https://elm-lang.org) project and I had to implement a fuzzy search system.
 There wasn't a huge amount of data to process or special needs, so the most straightforward approach seemed to calculate [edit distance](https://en.wikipedia.org/wiki/Edit_distance) directly in Elm.

 The good news is that functional languages often allow to write nice implementations from mathematical definitions.